natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/D.520.md

 * [[Spitfire (Family)|Spitfires]]: The D.520 is less likely to face them, but sometimes you need to fight with these excellent fighters.
 They are out-perform you almost all aspects.
 They have equal or better turn rate, comparable weaponry, better climb rate, and better speed.
 You have the least disadvantage in a turnfight, so bait the Spitfire into a low-altitude dogfight, and make him lose as much energy as possible.
 Now, you have a chance to get him from his six, and at this point you and your opponent both are "slow and low", so it's going to be an easy job for the friendly fighters to take him down, but you are good target for the enemy too, so be careful.

 * [[F4U (Family)|F4U]]: These are quite common to face.
 You can out-turn them, but don't try anything else, almost all American fighters can catch you, especially in dive.
-* [[P-38E]]: Same as the F4U; turn-fight them to bleed their speed, but don't try anything else, as the P-38 is faster, and has a deadly armament of 4 x 12.7 mms, and the feared AN/M2 20 mm.
+* [[P-38E]]: Same as the F4U; turn-fight them to bleed their speed, but don't try anything else, as the P-38 is faster, and has a deadly armament of 4 x 12.7 mm MGs, and the feared AN/M2 20 mm.

 === Manual Engine Control ===
 {| class="wikitable" style="text-align:center"